-Plant selection is critical; they have different growing requirements and dig times.
-Likewise, different growing sites offers different growing conditions such as light exposure, soil types, surrounding toxicities, and pests and other wildlife.
-We highly recommend calling us for site advice or scheduling a consultation.
-The placement of plants in your landscape is equally crucial.
-The matured size of the plant will often dictate the proper location in the landscape relative to other plants, buildings, utilities, etc.
+All plants are not the same.
+Plant selection is critical; they all have different growing requirements.
+Likewise, different landscapes have different growing conditions such as light exposure, soil types, surrounding toxicities, and pests and other wildlife - it's nature.
+We recommend thinking critically about your site or seeking consultation from a professional.
+The plant's mature size will dictate its proper siting relative to other plants, buildings, utilities, etc.

-If you chose to pick up your plants at the nursery, please come prepared.
-Larger items such as trees, evergreens and larger shrubs require the use of a pickup truck (usually without a cap) or a trailer.
-Small cars are not advised.
-When a truck or trailer is used, please bring the following items with you:
+Please come prepared.
+Larger plants like trees, evergreens and larger shrubs require the use of a pickup truck (usually without a cap) or a trailer.
+Large plants will not fit into small cars.
+Please bring the following items with you:

 "A plant can pull itself into the Earth to get what it needs, but it cannot push itself out when it's suffocating."

-Check the depth of the hole one last time before setting the plant.
-Remember the top of the ball should be 1-3" above the grade of the surrounding soil.
-Now carefully lift the plant by the root ball or roll it gently into the hole.
+Before setting the plant in the hole, use a tape measure to check the hole depth one last time.
+Again, the top of the ball should be 1-3" above grade.
+Carefully lift the plant by the root ball or roll it gently into the hole.

 With the plant safely in the hole, it is time to backfill.
-The majority of your backfill should be the actual soil that came out of the hole you dug.
-Organic matter such as compost, plant starter or peat moss may be added to the backfill; however, it should not exceed 20% of the backfill and should be mixed thoroughly with the existing backfill soil.
+The majority of your backfill should be the soil that came out of the hole.
+Amendments like compost, plant starter, or peat moss can be added to the backfill; however, it shouldn't exceed 20% of the backfill.
+Mix any amendments in thoroughly prior to backfilling.

-Do not fertilize at planting time; instead allow the plant to establish itself before trying to stimulate growth.
+Typically, you don't fertilize during planting.
+Instead, allow the plant to establish before trying to stimulate growth.